 So, whether you are teaching online or in-person this year, read on for some examples of standards-based digital literacy center resources in action as independent weekly assignments!

-In this post, we feature some of the digital centers included in our 2nd Grade Literacy Centers Bundle to show how digital center activities can be used effectively for independent practice.
+In this post, we feature some of the digital centers included in our 2nd Grade Literacy Centers resource to show how digital center activities can be used effectively for independent practice.

 Reading practice doesn’t always have to be in the form of logging the minutes kids spend reading…